-Looking out at an audience of close to 50 female business and engineering students, Chancellor Jacquie Moloney
+Looking out at an audience of close to 50 female business and engineering students, Chancellor Jacquie Moloney had a question.

 “How many of you, when your professor asks a question in class, have sat there and thought, ‘I think I know the answer’?”